Hello and welcome to my Slash Brainstorm review.

 This board has been high in my top 10 men’s all mountain board list for as long as I’ve been running it – and there’s good reason for it.
 It can genuinely do it all and it feels awesome whether in the backcountry, on the groomers and in the park.

 And even though I don’t take it into account in the scores, another nice bonus is that it’s actually really reasonably priced.

 More Info, Current Prices and Where to Buy Online

 Check out the links below to learn more about the Brainstorm and the current price at a couple of different stores (depending on the time of year you are reading this you could find even cheaper than its already reasonable price).

 Thanks for reading and I hope that you found this review helpful.
-If you want to check out some other all-mountain snowboards to compare to the Brainstorm (though in my opinion nothing quite compares) check out the link below.
-Otherwise check out the links above for more on this awesome do-it-all deck.
+If you want to check out some other all-mountain snowboards to compare to the Brainstorm, check out the link below.
+Otherwise check out the links above for more on this sweet do-it-all deck.